 When the 2016 baseball season began and it became immediately apparent that the Cubs were very, very good, I decided I couldn’t let the year go by without seeing at least one game.
 Miller Park, in Milwaukee is almost twice as far from my house as Wrigley Field (74 miles vs. 40 miles) but the time it takes to get to both of them is almost identical.
 Brewers’ tickets are also cheaper.
 I picked a Tuesday in September because … I don’t remember.

 As it turned out, I managed to get to Wrigley twice during the year but I didn’t mind a third game.
-Sally came along.
+My wife came along.
 We drove up and arrived about an hour and a half before game time.

 The game on Monday (Memorial Day) had been sold out — 42,200.
 I expected the same this night but it wasn’t nearly as crowded.
 There were 32,888 in the park (probably 60% Cubs fans).